Effective Psychotherapists

 You may wonder how to find a therapist that practices listening skills.
 Often, therapists are trained to use the technique of "active listening."

-The American Psychological Association defines active listening as "a psychotherapeutic technique in which the therapist listens to a client closely, asking questions as needed, to fully understand the content of the message and the depth of the client's emotion."
+The American Psychological Association defines active listening as "a psychotherapeutic technique in which the psychotherapist listens to a client closely, asking questions as needed, to fully understand the content of the message and the depth of the client's emotion."

 If your therapist ignores, interrupts, or invalidates you, you may be meeting with someone who is not using active listening principles.
 In this case, you might choose to try a new therapist or bring up your concerns in a session.